w3nest/gallery/assets/contribute.md

    * After publishing a stable version, bump to the next *work-in-progress* (e.g. `0.1.1-wip`) for ongoing development.
      <note level="question" title="Why use `-wip`?" expandable="true">
      Versions ending with `-wip` disable caching, ensuring the latest source is always retrieved when loading bundles.
-     Only final versions should be published to the remote WebPM ecosystem.
+     Ideally, only final versions should be published to the remote WebPM ecosystem.
      </note>

 7. **Submit Your Contribution**